wasi0013/Voting-System/README.md

   * National Election Voting process
   * Master Reset control on Admin
   * National election result
   * History (Impemented some animation with text box and string on Home)
+  * Added tool tips for English translation of Bangla labels

 Still to come:
 --------------